 Where to park when climbing Ben Nevis?

-There are a few places to park when climbing Ben Nevis, and all give you access to walk the Pony Track that climbs Meall an t-Suidhe.
-The Glen Nevis Visitor Centre has toilets and an info centre, while the Ben Nevis Inn is slightly smaller but also has a pub and accommodation.
-If you’re staying at the Glen Nevis Youth Hostel, there’s parking there too.
+There are a few places to park for an ascent of Ben Nevis, and all give you access to walk the Pony Track that climbs Meall an t-Suidhe.
+The Ben Nevis Visitor Centre has toilets and an info centre, while the Ben Nevis Inn is slightly smaller but also has a pub and accommodation.
+If you're staying at the Glen Nevis Youth Hostel, there's parking there too.

 What route should I take?